No grains, no dairy, no refined sugar Pumpkin Roll

 Dairy free whipped filling directions:

 Your coconut milk will whip the best when the cans are chilled in the fridge for at least one day.
 I also put my bowl and mixers in the freezer for at least an hour to help it along.
 Get just the cream out of the coconut milk can by pouring the water out.
 Dump the cream into your mixing bowl and mix in the rest of the filling ingredients.
 Whip until smooth and soft peaks have formed.
 Depending on your coconut milk, you may or may not need a thickener.
 The mixture without a thickener will also get harder in the fridge, so you do not need a thickener if you don’t want to add one.
-I did go ahead and added 1 T of xanthan gum and it made it just the consistency that I was looking for.
-You can also use arrowroot powder if you have it.
+I did go ahead and added 1 tablespoon of arrowroot and it made it just the consistency that I was looking for.

 Whip together ingredients until smooth and creamy – about 10 minutes.